 ETF Timing’s strategies beat all the recommended buy-and-hold ETF and mutual fund portfolio’s of well-known “retirement mentor” featured on CBS MarketWatch, Paul Merriman.
-As definitive proof that the system is continuing to work, below are links to a third-party tracking service (TimerTrac.com) which show real-time (delayed by two weeks) recent returns of the three ETF Timing strategies.
+As definitive proof that the system is continuing to work, below is a link to a third-party tracking service (TimerTrac.com) which shows real-time (delayed by two weeks) recent returns of the top performing “Bull/Bear” ETF Timing strategy.
 The ETF Timing Basic and Enhanced strategies follow the TSP Timing strategies precisely, while the Bull/Bear system adds the ability to “short” the S&P 500 during major bear markets, and thus has produced returns significantly better than even what TSP participants can achieve using these strategies.
 Note that these graphs track the Vanguard version of the strategies.

 This chart depicts how various strategies performed over the 13-year period beginning December 31, 2003.
 The top three lines are the ETF Timing strategies.